ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'get_pub_keys', if the Client wishes to receive the authentication credentials of the current group members from the KDC.
 This parameter may be included in the Join Request if the KDC stores the authentication credentials of the group members, while it is not useful to include it if the Client obtains those authentication credentials through alternative means, e.g., from the AS.
 Note that including this parameter might result in a following Join Response of large size, which can be inconvenient for resource-constrained devices.

-  If the Client wishes to retrieve the authentication credentials of all the current group members, the 'get_pub_keys' parameter MUST encode the CBOR simple value 'null' (0xf6).
+  If the Client wishes to retrieve the authentication credentials of all the current group members, the 'get_pub_keys' parameter MUST encode the CBOR simple value "null" (0xf6).
 Otherwise, the 'get_pub_keys' parameter MUST encode a non-empty CBOR array, containing the following three elements formatted as defined below.

-  - The first element, namely 'inclusion\_flag', encodes the CBOR simple value True.
+  - The first element, namely 'inclusion\_flag', encodes the CBOR simple value "true" (0xf5).
 That is, the Client indicates that it wishes to receive the authentication credentials of all group members having their node identifier specified in the third element of the 'get_pub_keys' array, namely 'id\_filter' (see below).

   - The second element, namely 'role\_filter', is a non-empty CBOR array.
 Each element of the array contains one role or a combination of roles for the group identified by GROUPNAME.
 That is, when the Join Request includes a non-Null 'get_pub_keys' parameter, the Client filters authentication credentials based on node identifiers.